Background of the Program

-- Each candidate will attend all four 1960s Scholars lectures and discussion sessions over the calendar year.
+- Each candidate will attend all 1960’s Scholars lectures and discussion sessions over the calendar year.
 Please note the time for biology colloquia is Fridays at 1:10 pm.

 - Each candidate will attend at least one dinner each semester.

-- Each candidate will have read one or two short papers on the seminar topic before the discussion session.
+- Each candidate will have read one or two short papers on the seminar topic before the discussion session that immediately follows the seminar.
 These will be provided by members of the biology department.

-If you know you will be heading abroad during the Fall semester, please let us know.
-You will still have the opportunity to be 1960s scholars by fulfilling the requirements of the program during the Spring semester.
+If you know you will be heading abroad during the Fall or Spring semester, please let us know.
+You will still have the opportunity to be 1960’s scholars by fulfilling the requirements of the program when you return.

-Check the Biology Department colloquium schedule for upcoming colloquia or submit your application below.
+Check the Biology Department colloquium schedule for upcoming colloquia and then submit your application below.

 Write one paragraph describing why you want to be a Biology Class of 1960 Scholar and what you expect to derive from the experience.
 Please include a brief description of your interests in biology and career plans.
 E-mail [email protected] your application by Jan 22nd.
 The Biology faculty will look over all applications and choose this year’s ‘60s Scholars by the end of the month.